 Statistic Description/Values Audio Decoder State The state of the audio decoding engine.
-Possible values are: IDLE - The audio decoder engine is running, but not decoding frames.
-ACTIVE - The audio decoder engine is actively decoding frames.
-STOPPED - The audio decoder engine is stopped.
+Possible values are: • IDLE - The audio decoder engine is running, but not decoding frames. • ACTIVE - The audio decoder engine is actively decoding frames. • STOPPED - The audio decoder engine is stopped.
 Audio Sample Rate The number of audio samples per second taken from the output signal.
 48 kHz only.
 Number of Pairs The number of audio pairs currently being decoded.
-Played Frames The number of decoded audio frames.
-Skipped Frames The number of skipped audio frames.
+Decoded Frames The number of decoded audio frames.
+Played Output Frames The number of output audio frames that were successfully played on time, and when the last one occurred.
+Skipped Output Frames The number of output audio frames that were not played because the content did not arrive at the playback engine in time.
+Audio Pair #1/2/3/4 Audio Mode The number and type of audio channels being decoded, either Stereo, Mono-Left or Mono-Right.